amadeoterri-hogent/TuneHunt/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+_For more examples and explanation on how the spotify api works, please refer to the [Spotify Documentation](https://developer.spotify.com/documentation/web-api)_

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples and explanation on how the spotify web library works, please refer to the [Spotify WEB API Documentation](https://peter-schorn.github.io/SpotifyAPI/documentation/spotifywebapi/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>